Last updated 09/30/2022

 Will you require the vaccines (second dose) to be given 14 days in advance of the sail date?

-Yes, 14 days after the second does or the single Johnson & Johnson dose, would be required.
+Yes, 14 days after the second dose or the single Johnson & Johnson dose, would be required.